Introduction

 - Referrer Information: The website or platform that referred the visitor

-- Domain Information: The domains visited that have our tracking script installed
+- Domain Information: Domains visited that have our tracking technology installed

 Conversion Data